Probing baryon number with missing energy: Collider Constraints and Correlations

 In Fig. \ref{fig:NP_BNV} we show the one-dimensional constraints on $\Lambda \, / \sqrt{C}$ coming from MET+jets and MET + top searches for fixed $M_N = \SI{1}{\GeV}$.
 Additionally the numerical values are listed in Tabs.~\ref{tab:bounds_numerical_CqqdN} and \ref{tab:bounds_numerical_CuddN} in the App.~\ref{app:AddResults}.
 For this assignment of $M_N$ the particle is always at least detector stable for all WCs and above the proton mass.

 We can see that bounds on lighter flavors are significantly stronger, as we expect the heavier quarks to be PDF suppressed.
-The MET + top observable generally gives stronger constraints for transitions involving a third generation quark, due to tagging at least one $b$-jet.
-Operators involving only first and second generation quarks are stronger constrained by the MET + jets observable, as this is fully inclusive and does not distinguish between different kind of jets.
-The overall strongest bound with $14.9 \, \text{TeV}$ holds for $(i,j,k) = (1,1,3)$ for the MET + top analysis, as this involves the production through two light quarks, which means maximally PDF enhanced, and the tagging of the $b$-jet, which significantly reduces the background compared to the MET + jets analysis.
-Overall $C_{\{ij\}k}^{qqdN}$ is slightly better constrained, due to a combinatorial factor from the symmetry in the first two indices, which also is evident in Eqn.~\eqref{eqn:BNV_4F} and Eqn.~\eqref{eqn:BNV_partial_width}.
+The MET + top observable generally gives stronger constraints for transitions involving a top quark, due to a significantly reduced background relative to the fully inclusive analysis.
+Similarly for MET + bjet constraints are stronger on transitions involving bottom-quarks.
+Operators involving only first and second generation quarks are constrained by the MET + jets observable, as this is fully inclusive and does not distinguish between different kinds of jets.
+The overall strongest bound with $\sim 11 \, \text{TeV}$ is achieved for $(i,j,k) = (1,1,3)$ with the MET + bjet analysis, as this involves both the production through two light quarks, which means it is maximally PDF enhanced, and the tagging of one bjet, which significantly reduces the background.

+Overall $C_{\{ij\}k}^{qqdN}$ is slightly better constrained than $C_{ijk}^{uddN}$, due to a combinatorial factor from the symmetry in the first two indices, which also is evident in Eqn.~\eqref{eqn:BNV_4F} and Eqn.~\eqref{eqn:BNV_partial_width}.
+However, for $ j = k $ the difference between the bounds is slightly reduced as now the interference term in Eqns.~\eqref{eqn:xsec_ud} and~\eqref{eqn:xsec_dd} also contributes to the total cross section.

 WCs involving heavier generations are generally less constrained, which leads to potential caveats for the EFT expansion.
 The highest bin of the MET + jets analysis \cite{ATLAS:2024vqf} lies between $1330 - 2600 \, \si{\GeV}$, which corresponds to an average energy of $\sim \SI{2}{\TeV}$ which we take as a lower cutoff for the robustness of the bounds.
 For the MET + top analysis \cite{ATLAS:2020yzc} the highest bin is inclusive, starting at $\SI{600}{\GeV}$.
 Here we use a cutoff of $\sim \SI{1}{\TeV}$.
-The rather weak bounds obtained from the numerical calculation that are below these cut-offs are marked in Tabs.\ref{tab:asym_bounds}, \ref{tab:bounds_numerical_CuddN} and \ref{tab:bounds_numerical_CqqdN} with an $*$.
+Similarly for the MET + bjet analysis, the highest bin lies between $550 - 1000 \, \si{\GeV}$, where we also take a cutoff of $\sim \SI{1}{\TeV}$.
+The rather weak bounds obtained from the numerical calculation that are below these cut-offs are marked in Tabs. \ref{tab:bounds_numerical_CuddN} and \ref{tab:bounds_numerical_CqqdN} with an $*$.
 Nevertheless, there are scenarios where the EFT bounds may still hold even in these cases, as the effective energy scale $E$ for the EFT expansion can be as high as $E\sim\frac{4\pi\Lambda}{\sqrt{C}}$ for four-fermion operators~\cite{Gavela:2016bzc}.